How to Apply

 Entry Requirements

-We accept a wide variety of qualifications but would expect applicants to have the equivalent of 3 A grades at A level and as far as possible to match the standard entry requirements for each course which in some cases varies from a three A offer.
+We accept a wide variety of qualifications but would expect applicants to have the equivalent of 3 A grades or higher at A-level, depending on the course of study applied for.

 Alternative qualifications to A Levels include the Access to Higher Education Diploma, Open University credits, or previous or current University level study.